data-to-insight/centre-of-excellence/docs/index.md

-# How to use this document
+# The Data to Insight Consortium: Imagining a Centre of Excellence

-**For Children’s Services Data and Digital Professionals**
+## For Children’s Services Data and Digital Professionals

 DRAFT AS AT 2025-10-10
 October 2025

-**The Data to Insight Consortium**
+## Contributions

-Page footers contain feedback options for your contributions and comment on specific page content.
+Page footers contain a feedback form like the example shown here for your contributions, corrections or comment on the direction of specific page content.
+We welcome your thoughts and enagement with the suggested topics.

-The main [feedback page](feedback.md) also offers additional wider/general options.
+Additionally a broader, general [feedback page](feedback.md) offers further options to shape future CoE focus.

 <!--- feedback form only below here -->